basecamp/local_time/README.md

 ```

 **24-hour time formatting**
-> [!WARNING]
-> 24-hour time formatting will be part of a future release.
-It's available on the repository's main branch but hasn't been published to npm or rubygems yet.

 Local Time supports 24-hour time formats out of the box.

 To use this feature, configure the library to favor `data-format24` over `data-format` attributes: